-Steve Weisz: I certainly don't have a lot of purview as to how the FTC might think about that.
-Let's just say that at this point in time we have no plans to spin off the Interval International business or combine it.
-I guess all things are possible.
+I certainly don't have a lot of purview as to what - how the FTC might think about that.
+Let's just say that at this point in time, we have no plans to spin off the Interval International business or combine it.
+But I guess all things are possible.

-Patrick Scholes: Okay.
-Fair enough.
-Then lastly, going back to revenue opportunity with the acquisition, one thing I think about is you folks have grown your inventory Repurchase Program considerably and it's a little bit of an unknown what's going on with Interval with them.
-I'm wondering how your repurchase program compares to Intervals and what...?
+Okay.
+Okay, fair enough.
+Then lastly, going back to revenue opportunity with the acquisition, one thing I think about is you folks have grown your inventory repurchase program considerably and it's a little bit of unknown what's going on with Interval with them.
+I'm wondering how your repurchase program compares to Interval's and [indiscernible] (00:27:58)